-Citizenship and Immigration Canada resumed accepting applications in the Federal Skilled Worker Program on May 1 2014.
+Citizenship and Immigration Canada accepts applications for Expression of Interest under economic programs including the highly popular Federal Skilled Worker Program.
 Find out more about the program here.

 The Canadian government grants permanent residence visas to members of the Family Class and the Economic Class.
 The Economic Class primarily comprises of professionals and skilled workers under the skilled worker class, the Quebec skilled worker class and the provincial nominee class as well as business immigrants.